 Hospice care is provided by a remarkable team of professionals who are specially trained to care for the terminally ill.
 They control pain and discomfort.
 They help the whole family deal with the emotional, social and spiritual aspects of death and dying.
 This interdisciplinary care team is comprised of:

-- Patient’s PCP – each patient’s primary care provider remains an integral part of the hospice team and helps develop an individualized Plan of Care to meet the patient’s unique needs.
+- Patient’s Primary Care Provider (PCP) – each patient’s primary care provider remains an integral part of the hospice team and helps develop an individualized Plan of Care to meet the patient’s unique needs.

 - Hospice Medical Director / Physician – specially trained in the care and comfort of terminally ill patients, who participates in the development of the plan of care, consults on comfort measures and works in cooperation with the patient’s personal physician.